brodriguez8774/django-expanded-test-cases/docs/source/quickstart.rst

     pass or fail leading to an overwhelming amount of output.
 Instead, we **strongly** recommend that you consider using PyTest to run tests as PyTest will only output debug info on test failure.

+    If you really don't want to use PyTest, but still want to use this package, you can also consider using the ``--buffer`` flag with manage.py, which will hide output for passing tests, but failing test output won't be formatted as neatly as in PyTest.
+Ex: ``manage.py test --buffer``

 Nothing extra needs to be done in order for the provided TestCase classes to work with Django's default ``manage.py test`` command.